gearglow/ReptiliaWithATwist/The List - Outtakes.md

 Voldemort spun in shock, eyes meeting hers, and even while the life was snuffed from him by her deadly yellow gaze, she darted forward with a vicious head-butt.
 As the lifeless corpse fell, she shifted her eyes back and her tracking amulet back out.

-_Clear,_ she sent. _You can let the old meddler in now.
-I'm heading back._
+_Clear,_ she sent. _I'm heading back._

+Wormtail ran up to her, scampering into a robe pocket.

+"Hey, Pete.
+You alright?"

+He poked his nose out, whiskers twitching as he nodded with an admonishing chitter.

+"Okay, okay!
+We're going!"
 She slashed her wand, cutting off the former Dark Tosser's head.
 Raising it in one hand, she summoned the Cup to the other and disappeared in another flash of phoenix fire.

+## Traitor's Trial

+"Peter Pettigrew, you are hereby charged with two counts of accessory to murder, conspiracy, treason, and 12 counts of manslaughter.
+How do you plead?"

+Peter sat in the defendant's chair, its animate chains binding him tightly.
+They squeezed a bit tighter at Madam Bones' question.
+He shot a scared look at Elysia, who was flanked by her girlfriends.

+She winked.

+He took a deep breath.
+"I plead guilty under duress, Madam Bones, and formally request to testify under Veritaserum."

+Gasps filled the courtroom.
+Madam Bones glared down through her monocle.
+"You claim the Imperius defense, then?"

+Peter shook his head as Barrister Eberhardt stood.
+"No, madam. _Duress,_ not compulsion.
+I have here a list of questions my client has consented to.
+We think the court will find them... _enlightening._" He waved his wand, sending copies floating to the assembled court.

+Madam Bones' eyes widened so much her monocle fell out as she read the parchment.
+"A _full_ follow-up to anything of interest that arises?"

+"With respect, ma'am," Peter said, "I'm tired.
+I've suffered too long for the secrets and lies of others.
+It's high time for the truth to be brought to light."

+"Very well," Madam Bones proclaimed, with a nod of respect to Peter.
+"Aurors, the veritaserum, if you please."

+> Trial of Peter Petigrew
+> 12 June 1995
+> Testimony: Peter Pettigrew
+> Veritaserum administered by Auror Kingsley Shacklebolt
+>
+> Q: What is your full name?
+> A: Peter Pettigrew.
+>
+> Q: Were you the Potters' Secret Keeper on the night of 31 October 1981?
+> A: Yes.
+>
+> Q: Did you divulge this secret to You-Know -- er, Voldemort?
+> A: Yes.
+>
+> Q: Why?
+> A: Because Albus Dumbledore ordered me to, and threatened my mother to make sure of it.
+Not overtly, of course, but he made the threat quite clear.
+>
+> *Gasps*
+>
+> Q: What, exactly, were Albus Dumbledore's orders?
+> A: